TileDB-Inc/TileDB-CF-Py/documentation/tiledb-cf-spec.md

     - Remove group metadata array.
 Group metadata is now directly supported in the TileDB core engine.
     - Remove the notion of a dataspace name and the associated requirements.
     - Remove requirement attributes have unique dataspace names for general CF Datspace.
+    - Remove requirement of `_FillValue`.
+    - Add dimension-level metadata.

 * Simple CF Dataspace

     - Remove requiment all collections of dimension have a unique dataspace name.
     - Add requirement all arrays are uniquely named and have a single attribute.
+    - Add restriction that metadata only exists for attributes and groups.

 ### Version 0.2.0